bobis33/Area/front/mobile/README.md

 - [Dart](https://dart.dev/get-dart)
 - [Flutter](https://flutter.dev/docs/get-started/install)

-## Usage

-### Flutter dependencies

-First create a .env file in the root of the project and copy the content of the .env.example file in it.
+First create a `.env` file in the `app/` folder and copy the content of the `.env.example` file in it.
+You will have to fill the variables with your own values.
-In Production, you should change the value of the API_URL variable to the production API URL.
+In Production, you will have to change the value of the `API_URL` variable to the production API URL.

 Then run the following command to get the dependencies: